CaptainNico54/Force-Sensor-System/ForceSensorGraph/README.md

-## PlatformIO project for live graphing of load sensor data to an ILI9341 (or other) TFT
+## PlatformIO project for live graphing of load sensor data to an ILI9341 TFT
 Requires hx711 load cell board, compatible load cell (this one is 20kg), and serial SPI ILI9341 screen.
 If your screen can only take 3.3V logic, then you need to drive digital pin 5 low to enable the onboard 5V -> 3.3V logic conversion (this is enabled by default).

 - Install and run VSCode